gladcolor/LLM-Geo/README.md

 # Good news!
 We have developed another agent to download geospatial data autonomously:
 - There are two implementations: [Jupyter Notebook](https://github.com/gladcolor/LLM-Find/) and the [QGIS plugin](https://github.com/Teakinboyewa/AutonomousGIS_GeodataRetrieverAgent).
 Please try them out!

+# Good news 2!
+We have developed a QGIS plugin for spatial analysis:
+- The QGIS plugin is [here](https://plugins.qgis.org/plugins/SpatialAnalysisAgent-master/#plugin-versions).
+- The code is [here](https://github.com/Teakinboyewa/SpatialAnalysisAgent).
+Please watch the video and try it out!

 # For Developers
-- Our team is still developing LLM-Geo, and have added the data overview module, so that users do not need to specify the names of the needed fields in the data or task description.
-Please go to [develop](https://github.com/gladcolor/LLM-Geo/tree/develop) branch to test our experienmental features!
+- Our team is still developing LLM-Geo and has added the data overview module so that users do not need to specify the names of the needed fields in the data or task description.
+Please go to the [develop](https://github.com/gladcolor/LLM-Geo/tree/develop) branch to test our experimental features!